codeinaire/nmmFrontEnd/notesReact.md

 # SOLVED

 ### Cookie - I was finally able to get the cookie to save into local storage by add this: `var corsOptions = {origin: 'http://localhost:3000',credentials: true // <-- REQUIRED backend setting };` to the cors function in the server and `credentials: 'include'`, to the Apollo client.

+### Textarea - I had an issue with `<textarea>`.
+When I transitioned to the `<textarea>` input it would refresh into a while screen.
+I thought it had something to do with it doing a post request or someting to do with the form, but there was not nextwork requests but a get.
+I tried it loading first and it gave me something like `<textarea> can only have one child` error.
+It has something to do with there being multiple blocks of text in the form of a JS block and regular text.
+Once the JS block was taken out it was okay.
+It doesn't like any children in the text area.
+The `value` property will override any children.